TheAttila/Gesture-Themes/README.md

 - Download the module
 - Flash in magisk and follow the instructions
 - Reboot
-- Note: The names at the end of modules "MIUI", "OxygenOS", "MyUX" and "Pixel" Refers to the theme style, this module does not support these OEN mentioned
+- Note: The names at the end of modules "MIUI", "OxygenOS", "MyUX" and "Pixel" Refers to the theme style, this module does not support thesen OEM